Alan J. Dixon: United States Senate

+Dixon was elected to the Senate in 1980, defeating Republican nominee Dave O'Neal by about 14 points.
+He was re-elected in a landslide in 1986, defeating Republican Judy Koehler by nearly 32 points.

 Dixon was generally considered a moderate and was less visible nationally than either of his Illinois colleagues, Charles Percy and Paul Simon, both of whom sought the presidency.
-In 1992, Dixon lost in the Democratic primary for U.S. Senate to Carol Moseley Braun.
-This defeat shocked observers; at the time no senator had been defeated in a primary in over a decade and Dixon had a long record of electoral success.
-His vote to confirm Clarence Thomas to the Supreme Court contributed to his defeat.
-Dixon was sharply criticized during the campaign by Braun for supporting Clarence Thomas' nomination despite allegations of Thomas sexually harassing Anita Hill.
+In 1992, Dixon lost in the Democratic primary for U.S. Senate to Carol Moseley Braun, the Cook County Recorder of Deeds and a former State Representative.
+Dixon's defeat shocked observers; at the time no senator had been defeated in a primary in over a decade and Dixon had a long record of electoral success.
+His vote to confirm Clarence Thomas to the U.S. Supreme Court contributed to his defeat.
+Dixon was sharply criticized during the campaign by Moseley Braun for supporting Clarence Thomas' nomination despite allegations of Thomas sexually harassing Anita Hill.

-Braun, a black woman, had the complete support of black voters, and as a known reformist liberal got a large share of liberal voters, and also attracted many women voters in what was termed "The Year of the Woman".
+Moseley Braun, a black woman, had the complete support of black voters, and as a known reformist liberal got a large share of liberal voters, and also attracted many women voters in what was termed "The Year of the Woman".
 Another factor was the third candidate in the race, multi-millionaire attorney Al Hofeld.
 Hofeld drew away some of the moderate and conservative Democrats who normally supported Dixon.
 He also spent a large amount of money running advertisements attacking Dixon, weakening his support.
-The Chicago Tribune ran a piece in which Eric Zorn claimed that Dixon's voting to confirm Clarence Thomas in 1991 set off a chain of events that led to Barack Obama's election as president in 2008.
+The Chicago Tribune ran a piece in which Eric Zorn claimed that Dixon's voting to confirm Clarence Thomas in 1991 set off a chain of events that led to Barack Obama's election as president in 2008, as Moseley Braun's defeat in 1998 allowed Obama to run for the seat without facing a Democratic incumbent in 2004.